Test Accessibility on Your Device with VoiceOver

 Start and stop the current action.
 For example, a Magic Tap starts or pauses the stopwatch in the Clock app, and answers or hangs up a call in the Phone app.
 Not all views implement the Magic Tap; you must opt in to achieve this functionality.
-See Responding to Special VoiceOver Gestures in View Controller Programming Guide for iOS for more information.
+See Responding to Special VoiceOver Gestures for more information.

 Two-finger scrub—A Z-shaped gesture, also called an Escape.

 Go back hierarchically.
 For example, an Escape traverses up, or pops, the navigation stack in a navigation controller.
 Not all views implement the Escape; you must opt in to achieve this functionality.
-See Responding to Special VoiceOver Gestures in View Controller Programming Guide for iOS for more information.
+See Responding to Special VoiceOver Gestures for more information.